-Sub-Params: Len, L, R, C, Fork, Endfork, Pin, Node

-Usage Rules: Each individual connection path (user pin to node(s)) description begins with the [Path Description] keyword and a path name, followed by the subparameters used to describe the path topology and the electrical characteristics of each section of the path.
+Sub-Params: Len, L, R, C, Fork, Endfork, Pin, Node Usage Rules: Each individual connection path (user pin to node(s)) description begins with the [Path Description] keyword and a path name, followed by the subparameters used to describe the path topology and the electrical characteristics of each section of the path.
 The path name must not exceed 40 characters, blanks are not allowed, and each occurrence of the [Path Description] keyword must be followed by a unique path name.
 Every signal pin (pins other than POWER, GND or NC) must appear in one and only one path description per [Begin Board Description]/[End Board Description] pair.
 Pin names do not have to appear in the same order as listed in the [Pin List] table.
-The individual subparameters are broken up into those that describe the electrical properties of a section, and those that describe the topology of a path.
+The individual subparameters are broken up into those that describe the topology of a path.